top of page

 1. INTRODUCTION

-It is remarkable how one instinctively tends to know the exact effort needed to completely dissolve the ingredients in a beverage while keeping the liquid at a soothing temperature at the same time.
+It is remarkable how instinctively we judge the exact amount of effort needed to dissolve ingredients in a beverage while keeping it at the perfect, soothing temperature.

-Upon stirring, the wavy patterns that form on the surface are alluring - volatile on the edges and frothy towards the shallower centre, the eye of the storm in a manner of speaking.
-Dip your finger in here and you would feel the suction drawing you to its depths.
+Upon stirring, the wavy patterns that form on the surface are mesmerizing—volatile along the edges and frothy toward the calmer centre, the eye of the storm, so to speak.
+Dip a finger in and you’ll feel the gentle suction drawing you to its depths.

 1. BACKGROUND

-Ocean Currents are complex, scaled-up versions of the same phenomena, stirred by Mother Nature.
-Influenced by gravity, water density, winds and the earth's rotation, these gyres play a vital role in regulating the water temperature, salinity and nutrient flow across the planet.
+Ocean Currents are complex, large-scale versions of this same phenomenon—stirred not by a spoon, but by gravity, water density, wind patterns, and Earth’s rotation.
+These vast gyres regulate global water temperature, salinity and nutrient flows across the planet.

 Major Ocean Currents on Earth; Source: By Dr. Michael Pidwirny - Physicalgeography.net.
 A few gyres also exist at the poles (not shown at this map) - these are Polar bear gyre, Storkerson gyre and Melville gyre at the North Pole and the Penguin gyre at the South Pole.